 - Grab some red glitter.
 You could go any colour glitter really.
 Hell, you could go all unicorn farty and get rainbow coloured glitter (What you didn't know unicorns farted rainbows?
 Sheesh keep up people).
 Though why you would want a pair of shoes that looked like a unicorn had farted on them I don't know.
-But I wont judge, I used to work in mental health and frankly unicorn fart shoes are on the lower side of crazy.
-Now where was I. Oh yes glitter.
+But I won't judge.
+Now, where was I. Oh yes glitter?
 You don't need much, so don't be like me and buy the biggest jar of red glitter they had, and end up using about a bees dick worth.
 One of those little tubes could just about do it.

 - Old paint brush.
 Luckily I delude myself into thinking I'm an artist so I have a few old brushes hanging around.
 One that's about 1cm across works well.

 - Old Newspaper.
 This is one messy project.
 Glitter is worse than sand and ends up everywhere, and I do mean everywhere.